Privacy Policy

 5.4 Data Protection Impact Assessments

 Where processing may create a high risk to people's rights and freedoms, we carry out Data Protection Impact Assessments (DPIAs), as GDPR Article 35 requires.
-Two DPIAs are complete to date: one covering the explicit-content classifier (Section 5.1), and one covering IP-based automated access decisions (Section 3.2).
+Two are complete to date: the explicit-content classifier (Section 5.1) and IP-based automated access decisions (Section 3.2).
 Each examines necessity and proportionality, identifies risks, and documents the technical and organisational measures used to reduce them.
-DPIAs are revisited when we introduce new processing, materially change existing processing, or on a regular schedule, whichever comes first.
+DPIAs are revisited when we introduce or materially change processing, or on a regular schedule, whichever comes first.

 6. Where your data lives